WinVector/Examples/rebalance/ROC_shape.md

     data = poly_curve,
     mapping = aes(x = x, y = y),
     color = "DarkBlue") +
+  theme(aspect.ratio=1) +
   ggtitle("Orange points from ROC plot, line from matching polynomial shape")
 ```

 ![](ROC_shape_files/figure-gfm/unnamed-chunk-19-1.png)<!-- -->

 Notice how the line stacks on the curve (we believe the slight variation
-are plotting/iterpolation artifacts).
+are plotting/interpolation artifacts).

 We won’t completely prove the above claims here.

 In general the AUC curves for these mirrored forms are given
-parametricaly as:
+parametrically as:

 <pre>
 x(t) = 1 - I(t; a, b)
 y(t) = 1 - x(1 - t)
 </pre>

-This is already enough to show mirror symetry around the line between
+This is already enough to show mirror symmetry around the line between
 (0,1) and (1,0) as that reflection carries (x,y) to (1-y, 1-x).

 For a=1 then the AUC curve is then: